elyacoub9/subnet-info/README.md

    cd subnet-info
    ```

-## Usage

-1. Input the IP address and CIDR notation when prompted.
-2. The script will provide information about the specified IP address and subnet.
+The script will provide information about the specified IP address and subnet.

 run your code